 Even under the State respondents' mistaken standard, EPA's 2019 withdrawal passes muster because there was a critical factual change: California "unilaterally amended its 'deemed to comply' provision."
-84 Fed.
-Reg. at 51,311.
-That amendment meant that automakers no longer had the option to comply with federal standards as opposed to California's, which transformed California's standards from optional criteria to binding requirements.
-That watershed change in the status quo amply justified EPA's reconsideration.
+J.A.
+491. That amendment meant that automakers no longer had the option to comply with federal standards as opposed to California's, which transformed